Thank you for your interest in employment opportunities at the USS Constitution Museum.

 Museum Learning Volunteers

 Volunteers are trained by Museum Learning staff to assist visitors in our exhibits, answer questions about the Museum and its program, and support our educators in gallery and school programs.
 Additional responsibilities may be available based on interest and need.
-Training for this program occurs in May.
 A volunteer commitment of eight hours per month is required to be considered.

-If you would like more information about this program or would like to apply for our 2014 season, please e-mail email@example.com and mention “Museum Learning Volunteer” in the subject heading.
+If you would like more information about this program, please e-mail email@example.com and mention “Museum Learning Volunteer” in the subject heading.